Simplicity of the automorphism group of fields with operators: Preliminaries

+\end{enumerate} \end{remark} It follows from Local Character and the above Remark that the closure of a subset $A$ of cardinality possibly larger than $|\LL|$ is the union of all $\cl(A_0)$, where $A_0$ runs among the subsets of $A$ of cardinality at most $|\LL|$.

-In a stable theory with weak elimination of imaginaries, types over real algebraically closed subsets of small cardinality are stationary.
-As shown in \cite[Theorem 5.3 \& Corollary B.11]{CH04} for difference closed fields, types of the form $\tp(a/B)$ are stationary whenever $B=\cl(B)\cap \acl(B,a)$, so this motivates the following property. \begin{hyp} Types over relatively $\cl$-closed subsets are stationary: Given subsets $A_1$, $A_2$ and $B$ of size strictly less than $\kappa$ with a common algebraically closed subset $C$ such that whenever $A_1\equiv_C A_2$ and then $A_1\equiv_B A_2$. \end{hyp}
+The stationarity of the type $p_0$ will be crucial in many of our proofs.
+In a stable theory with weak elimination of imaginaries, types over algebraically closed sets are always stationary.
+As shown in \cite[Theorem 5.3 and Corollary B.11]{CH04} for difference closed fields (which are unstable), types of the form $\tp(a/B)$ with $B=\cl(B)\cap \acl(B,a)$ are stationary , so this motivates the following property. \begin{hyp} Types over relatively $\cl$-closed subsets are stationary: Given subsets $A_1$, $A_2$ and $B$ with a common algebraically closed subset $C$ such that if $A_1\equiv_C A_2$ and then $A_1\equiv_B A_2$. \end{hyp}

-The following property will be fundamental in order to extend partial automorphisms to arbitrary subsets in terms of a small chain of extensions obtained by adding successively generic elements.
+The following property will be fundamental in order to extend partial automorphisms to arbitrary subsets in terms of a small chain of extensions obtained by successively adding generic elements.